azchen39/exercise/README.md

 # exercise

-Included is the project with the requested method in Exercise.java and JUnit tests in ExerciseTest.java
+Included is the project with the requested method (longest) in Exercise.java and JUnit tests in ExerciseTest.java